Tuesday, June 24, 2008

 So anyway, here I was staring at this goodwill everytime we drove by, wondering what trash-to-treasures might be waiting for me inside.
 Instead, I got on the internet and read other people's blogs about their thrifting discoveries, thinking that might tide me over.
 Um, not so much.
 That just fueled the fire.
 When we got to our second destination, I looked online to see if there were any thrift stores near by, and to my great relief, there was two!

+I told my husband I just had to go one, and he told me just to go ahead and go to both, but not to buy any chairs.
+Ok, it's a deal!
+So below are the goodies I uncovered.
+I actually went two days in a row because the first day I almost got the pattern below but didn't, and so the second day I went back for it, and also got twelve more dollars worth of stuff.
 (From the top left) The adorable doggie I had growing up, $3.
 A tapestry hanger which will be perfect for the Crawford County, Ohio tapestry I have just sitting around waiting to be hung up, 50c.
 A Simplicity pattern for an apron, curtains, toaster cozy, place mats, potholders, etc., 50c.
 A small angel ceiling fan pull, because I needed one very badly in the sewing room, 50c.
 Two cardinal prints with ugly frames, but not to worry because I gave them a fresh coat of leftover off-white paint, and they look much better!
 I have the perfect place for them in the sunroom, which has a birds and blooms theme, 50c each.
 A clown head, perfect for making a small clown doll.
 You might not know this, but Miami County, IN (one of the places we visited this week) is the circus capital of the world.
 How appropriate that I would find a clown head!
 29c.
 And finally, a brand-new metal firefighter sign, for Jason of course.
 He loves firetrucks. $3.

 Other items not seen in the previous picture: brand new handbag handles from JoAnns, originally five dollars; I got them for a buck.
 A pile of foam, 50c or a dollar...
 I forget.
 A little stack of plastic letters, good for some craft along the way, 29c.
 A wire wreath frame, which I plan on spray painting orange (I have the perfect pumpkiny color of spray paint already purchased... waiting in the basement for a few years...
 I hope it's still good).
 Then I can wire on those little terra cotta pots as I accumulate more and more of them, 50c.
 A spool of orange and black ribbon, $1.
 I could use this on the terra cotta pot wreath if I end up using it inside.
 If it's left outside on the gate, I would not want to use the ribbon as it would get ruined.